dixslyf/mnist-digits-nb-nn/report/report.typ

 modeling the feature's distribution with a Gaussian distribution and computing the probability density.

-Despite pixel values not being normally distributed~(@fig-pixel-dists), PCA transformation yields features that are mostly normally distributed~(@fig-pca-dists).
+Despite the raw pixel values not being normally distributed~(@fig-pixel-dists), PCA transformation yields features that are mostly normally distributed~(@fig-pca-dists).
 If these transformed features retain the data set's underlying patterns, we can expect the Gaussian naive Bayes classifier to perform well.